MWPainter/Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution/README.md

     - working through the tutorial/deriving the code
     - how the library is structured
     - how to use the librarys
-    - how to visualize (i.e. the training scripts will save
+    - how to visualize (i.e. the training scripts will save arrays, and run them in jupyter notebook)
 - Clean up Deriving resnet2resnt/tutorial
-    - Update the forword
+    - Update the forword/high level wordy description at the beginning
     - Add a link to the paper describing the whole process
-    - Have a high level, wordy description
-    - Level 1 headers for title.
+    - ~Level 1 headers for title.
 Level 2 headers for section.
-Level 3 headers for each bit of code
+Level 3 headers for each bit of code~
-    - Clean all of the code snippits
+    - ~Clean all of the code snippits~
 - Clean up the library code
-    - Properly split into files
+    - ~Properly split into files.
+Have difference packages:~
+        - ~Dataset~
+        - ~R2R~
+        - ~Neuroevolution (or ne?)~
+        - ~utils~
-    - Have a main.py/train.py which is the entry point to training
+    - ~Have a main.py/train.py which is the entry point to training~
+    - **Move everything from R2R into `utils`/`r2r`/`ne` appropraitely
+        - Go through all of the files in utils, moving the things it says
+        - Go through all of the files in r2r, moving things ass appropriate (start with r2r.py then resblock then resnet and so on)
+        - Go through all of the files in ne, moving things as appropriate
+    - Make sure all \_\_init\_\_.py's are correct
+    - Move everything from `batch_cifar_tests.py` to `main.py`, and make sure that the
+        - Test that the main.py scripts still run (fix broken imports...)
     - Clean up the plotting code (jupyter notebook)
+        - Test that the plotting code works (train some small networks one time for say 200 iter)
+    - Add to this readme: description of the high level overview - i.e. the folders + plotting code description (like MSFT work)
-- Test that everything works
+- Test that everything works**
+- Update the docs directory, to include the historical docs from the class, and the up to date docs when they're written

 #### (General) Coding Todo